-Sussex have implemented a process in late November whereby less complex cases can be completed quicker as well as tackling Aged cases.
-This has already started having a very positive impact on their work in progress with further detail to follow in next month's update.
+The process Sussex implemented in late November whereby less complex cases can be completed quicker as well as tackling Aged cases, continues to have a very positive impact on their work in progress.
+Combined with help from within the force the volume of checks Sussex are now completing has doubled compared to pre-late November.